 If you’ve ever had an ear ache, you know how painful and distressing it can be.
-Our pets suffer from this problem a lot, especially in the warmer months.
-When dogs and cats have sore ears,hey may shake their heads, scratch their ears or hold their heads to one side.
-Sometimes the ears are so painful that your normally friendly, affectionate pet may snap at you when you touch its head!
+Our pets may suffer from this problem often, especially in the warmer months.
+When dogs and cats have sore ears, they may shake their heads, scratch their ears or hold their head to one side.
+Sometimes the ears are so painful that your normally friendly, affectionate pet may snap at you when you touch his or her head!
 You may see a discharge from the ears, hear a moist sound when you rub the ears or detect a bad odour from the area.
-Sometimes your pet may shake or scratch his ears so much that he ruptures a blood vessel in the ear, resulting in a large haematoma (blood blister).
+Sometimes your pet may shake or scratch their ears so much that they rupture blood vessels in the ear, resulting in a large haematoma (blood blister).

 What causes sore ears in pets?